redteaminfra/redteam-infra/external/sketch/ansible/roles/proxypass-setup/README.md

-backflip-setup
+proxypass-setup
 =========

 Optional role.

-This will automatically setup the SSH backflip from all edge nodes to middle.
+This will automatically setup the Proxy Protocol chain from all edge nodes to middle.
 And middle to proxy

 Best used for when using only one middle sketch.